Free Consultation

 We’ll explore the differences below and discuss what to do if you’re involved in either type of accident.

-Although these accidents might not involve significant property damage, they can still result in bad injuries.
+Although these accidents might not involve significant property damage, they can still result in nasty injuries.
 Soft tissue neck and back injuries, for example, are common in rear-end accidents where the accident victim’s head or neck moves forward and backward very quickly.
 Injuries can also occur when a part of the accident victim’s body strikes something in the vehicle when the accident occurs, like the window or headrest.

 It could be days, weeks, or even months before pain or injury shows itself after an accident.
 You could lose out on having your medical bills paid for and a chance of a monetary benefit for pain and suffering.